bowen-wu/situationalDialogue/src/assets/script/tractate.md

 * In 1998, Koko appeared on the internet in what researchers called the first "interspecies chat."
 The gorilla used the event to communicate through an interpreter to directly /dəˈrɛktli/ answer /'ænsɚ/ questions from fans.

-- In 2001, Koko got publicity /pʌb'lɪsəti/ again when actor /'æktɚ/ Robin Willams went to visit her and talked about how moved he was by the experience."
+- In 2001, Koko got publicity /pʌb'lɪsəti/ again when actor /'æktɚ/ Robin Willams went to visit her and talked about how moved he was by the experience /ɪk'spɪrɪəns/."
 We shared something extraordinary - laughter /'læftɚ/," the late actor said at the time.

 * Western lowland gorillas are threatened /'θrɛtnd/ in their native environment /ɪn'vaɪrənmənt/ of central Africa /ˈæfrɪkə/.

 - The Gorilla Foundation says it will continue to honor /ɑnɚ/ Koko by continuing /kən'tɪnjʊɪŋ/ to carry out ongoing projects.
-These include conservation efforts /ɛfɚts/ in Africa and expanding the Maui /'maui/ Great Ape /ep/ Sanctuary /'sæŋktʃuɛri/ in Hawaii /hə'waii:/.
+These include conservation efforts /ɛfɚts/ in Africa and expanding /ɪk'spændɪŋ/ the Maui /'maui/ Great Ape /ep/ Sanctuary /'sæŋktʃuɛri/ in Hawaii /hə'waii:/.

 * In addition, the foundation says it plans to create a sign language computer app including Koko that is designed to help gorillas and children alike.